 An immigration appeal provides an immigration decision whereas the judicial review does not.

-During Judicial review proceedings, the judge reviews the lawfulness of a decision or action made by a public body.
+The judge reviews the lawfulness of a decision or action made by a public body.
 In other words, judicial reviews proceedings are a challenge to the way in which a decision has been made, rather than the rights and wrongs of the conclusion reached.

-Cost of submitting Judicial Review Applications?
+Cost of submitting Judicial Review (Immigration Advice for judicial Review) Applications?

 To lodge a Judicial Review at the Upper Tribunal the court fee is £154.
 If it will be refused then you can apply to reconsider it by way of oral hearing and it will then cost £385.00 towards the court fee, however, you must serve a Pre-action Protocol if the proceedings are not urgent and the Judicial Review is not urgent, otherwise, it will not be accepted by the Upper Tribunal.